BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 However, if you examine the output you will see that it also retrieved many lines in which "transport" is simply a word in a longer phrase or sentence, sometimes in the "GO term name" column, and sometimes in other columns.

 This is because the `-w` option will allow for any non-alphanumerical, including spaces and commas, whereas what we really want are instances where entire column value is just "transport".
-In other words, we are looking for the string "`[tab]transport[tab]`".
+In other words, we are looking for the string "`[tab]transport[tab]`":

-Ctrl-V does not work in a script

-use -P
+`$ grep "[tab]transport[tab]" GRCh38.chr22.ensembl.biomart.txt`

+To enter an actual [tab] character, you need to use the key sequence: [Ctrl-V][tab].
+Just pressing the [tab] key will not work.

+While this works when you are entering commands directly in the command line terminal, it will not work in a script (as you will see in the next lesson).
+So the alternative method is to use the usual tab symbol representation (`\t`), but for this to work, you'll also need to use the `-P` option in **`grep`**:

+`$ grep -P "\ttransport\t" GRCh38.chr22.ensembl.biomart.txt`

 ### Searching for multiple terms at the same time

 If we want to